Quality of service: History

 A number of attempts for layer 2 technologies that add QoS tags to the data have gained popularity in the past.
 Examples are Frame Relay, Asynchronous Transfer Mode (ATM) and Multiprotocol Label Switching (MPLS) (a technique between layer 2 and 3).
 Despite these network technologies remaining in use today, this kind of network lost attention after the advent of Ethernet networks.
 Today Ethernet is, by far, the most popular layer 2 technology.
 Conventional Internet routers and network switches operate on a best-effort basis.
 This equipment is less expensive, less complex and faster and thus more popular than earlier more complex technologies that provide QoS mechanisms.

 Ethernet optionally uses 802.1p to signal the priority of a frame.

 There were four type of service bits and three precedence bits originally provided in each IP packet header, but they were not generally respected.
 These bits were later re-defined as Differentiated services code points (DSCP).

 With the advent of IPTV and IP telephony, QoS mechanisms are increasingly available to the end user.

-Qualities of traffic
+Factors

 In packet-switched networks, quality of service is affected by various factors, which can be divided into human and technical factors.
 Human factors include: stability of service quality, availability of service, waiting times and user information.
 Technical factors include: reliability, scalability, effectiveness, maintainability and network congestion.

 Many things can happen to packets as they travel from origin to destination, resulting in the following problems as seen from the point of view of the sender and receiver: